SquareSR/Testing-Red-Classic/beginner.md

 Take the Pokemon Center to heal and to set a warp point for your Escape Rope from Bill’s.

-Pickup the hidden Rare Candy.
+Pick up the hidden Rare Candy.

 <img src="https://i.imgur.com/Fu51K9j.jpeg">